Do You Teach in a Faith-Based School?

-Morningside College offers a reduced tuition grant for educators working in an accredited non-public school.
-We do this as a way to recognize the unique calling and work of educators in faith-based schools.
+Morningside College offers a tuition grant for educators working in an accredited non-public school.
+Morningside College is doing this as a way to recognize the unique calling and work of educators in faith-based schools.

 Frequently Asked Questions

-Do I have to enroll in an endorsement and/or degree program to be eligible for the different price programming?
+Do I have to enroll in an endorsement and/or degree program to be eligible for the faith-based tuition grant program?

 Yes.
 You need to be enrolled as an admitted student in either an endorsement program and/or a Master of Arts in Teaching program.

-If I have taken courses from Morningside in the past, is this different price programming retroactive?
+If I have taken courses from Morningside in the past, is this faith-based tuition grant program retroactive?

 No. This program began only with the fall enrollment for the 2012-2013 academic year.

 If I already have an endorsement from Morningside, may I use the program for another endorsement?